 2021

-• The TLEA joint venture partnership is formed between TLC and IGO Ltd.
+The Tianqi Lithium Energy Australia (TLEA) joint venture is formed between TLC and IGO Ltd.

 2022